turkeryilmaz/openairinterface5g/doc/episys/README_SL.md

 --sa --sl-mode 2 --sync-ref --ue-txgain 10 --ue-rxgain 100 --usrp-args "serial=3150384,type=b200" \
 --thread-pool -1,-1 -E
 ```
-Run `ping` command on the second terminal of Machine 2.
+Run `ping` command on a terminal in Machine 2.
+Note, oaitun_ue1 is the interface name of the SyncRef UE.
+10.0.0.2 is the IP address of the Nearby UE.
 ```
 ping -I oaitun_ue1 10.0.0.2
 ```